Parkour-Labs/rust_plugin_template/README.md

 This template uses the following structure:

-- `packages/theprojectname`: contains the native source code, and a `Cargo.toml` file for building that source code into a static or dynamic library.
-- `packages/flutter_theprojectname`: contains the Dart code that defines the API of the plugin, and which calls into the native code using `dart:ffi`.
+- `lib`: contains the Dart code that defines the API of the plugin, and which calls into the native code using `dart:ffi`.
+- `native`: contains the native source code, and a `Cargo.toml` file for building that source code into a static or dynamic library.
 - Platform folders (`android`, `ios`, `windows`, etc.): contains the build files for building and bundling the native code library with the platform application.
+- Example folder (`example`): contains an example project.

 Build systems involved on different platforms: